abrennec/sose20_cc2/readme.md

 ## Grading

+For CTech students there will be a grade.
+The grade will be based on the homework assignments and a final exercises.
+You need to pass 50% of total homework assignments in order to participate in the final exercise.

 ### Breakdown <!-- omit in toc -->

-* 30% - Homework assignments
+* 40% - Homework assignments
   * Programming exercises
   * Wiki updates and critiques
-* 70% - Final exercise
+* 60% - Final exercise
   * The final exercise will be a programming exercise of an openFrameworks application.
 The type of application can be chosen individually.
 However, the application must include/address:
     * Object-oriented design
     * At least two different topics from the course
     * An artistic idea that can be freely chosen

-Team work (2 persons per team) and pair programming is encouraged.

 ### Grading criteria <!-- omit in toc -->

 * An application sketch that can be build, launched, and run
-* Engineering effort, clarity of code organization and code quality
+* Engineering effort, clarity of code organization and comprehensibility (i.e., code quality)
-* Technical and creative reflection
+* Technical and creative reflection (final exercise)

 ---